Oyelowo/coding_practice/docker-udemy/aws.md

 Hence, we will be using ECS' task definitions - which is similar to docker-compose.yml - to tell AWS what image to run and also things like memory allocations to the various services.
 More information can be gotten from AWS' `container definitions` under `task definitions`

+# PRODUCTION DEPLOYMENT ON AWS.
+Rather than deploying our docker images directly on aws, we deploy to docker hub and run those from aws instead using the `Dockerrun.aws.json` file to configure things.
+Herein, various services are hosted on various AWS services as thus:

+- Elastic Beanstalk instance - hosts Express server, React static files packaged in nginx and worker service
+- AWS Elastic Cache - hosts Redis service
+- AWS Relational Database Service(RDS) - hosts postgres